 The examinations are in the summer term of Year 11.

 - Religion, Philosophy & Ethics: 2 hours (50%)

 - Christianity: 1 hour (25%)

 Students will receive homework at least once a week and are expected to spend around an hour completing it.
 This can take the form of further research, completing classwork notes, or GCSE exam practise questions which are marked according to exam board marking criteria.
 Students will also be introduced at the beginning of Year 10 to an ‘Independence Booklet’ where they can go above and beyond to ensure future success.

 Ask questions about what your child has learnt in RPE; what topics they are studying; interesting facts they have learnt; and how the world is affected by people.
 Look out for religious and ethical documentaries on TV.
 Encourage your child to watch the news and to read a broadsheet newspaper; this will further develop their understanding of global issues relating to both religion and ethics.

-RPE revision sessions & regular ‘drop-in’ sessions, proposed guest speakers and visits to places of worship.
+RPE revision sessions & regular ‘drop-in’ sessions will be timetabled via the Extended Day; proposed guest speakers and visits to places of worship.